 Johannis de Rijke (1842-1913) was the son of a humble dyke worker from Zeeland.
-Yet by the time he died, he had reached the highest position ever reached by a foreigner in Japan and was a regular visitor to the Emperor’s Palace.
+Yet by the time he died, he had reached the highest position ever reached by a foreigner in Japan, and was a regular visitor to the Emperor’s Palace.
 Although his name goes largely unrecognised in the Netherlands, his grave is annually visited by groups of Japanese paying their respects.

-De Rijke and two fellow Dutch engineers who arrived in Japan in 1873 were called the “Watermen” They were o-yatoi gaikokujin”, foreigners recruited by the Japanese for the expertise which a rapidly industrializing Japan did not yet have.
-Johannis de Rijke applied his skills as an hydraulic engineer to build numerous harbors in Japan, sewer systems, tunnel channels, and flood control projects, as well as reshaping and rec-hanneling a large number of rivers.
+De Rijke and two fellow Dutch engineers who arrived in Japan in 1873 were called the “watermen”.
+They were O-yatoi Gaikokujin, foreigners recruited by the Japanese for the expertise which a rapidly industrialising Japan did not yet have.
+Johannis de Rijke applied his skills as an hydraulic engineer to build numerous harbours in Japan, sewer systems, tunnel channels, and flood control projects, as well as reshaping and re-channeling a large number of rivers.
 He was awarded the Order of the Sacred Treasures for his achievements, which have left a lasting mark on Japan’s landscape.

 Broadcast: April 15, 2002